axioned/handbook/src/content/docs/Playbook/who-we-serve.md

 - We prefer to work on a monthly retainer model providing continuous/dedicated support to drive continuous improvement.
 - We also work on project (SOW - Scope of Work) basis.

-### We value our client relationships and spend a lot of time working on/discussing how to WOW Clients (CSAT Score):
+### We value our clients & CSAT Scores:
+- February 2025: CSAT score = 94%.
-- We aim to [WOW](/playbook/wow) our clients and teammates.
+- Our goal is to WOW our clients and fellow teammates.
+What does this mean?
+See here: [WOW](/playbook/wow)
-- When asking clients for feedback we also ask them to evaluate each member of the Axioned team who contributed to/worked on the project.
+- Here's our [sample client feedback form:] (https://form.typeform.com/to/GqmZKRrt#projectname=xxxxx&clientname=xxxxx&teammembers=xxxxx&project_incharge=xxxxx)

 :::tip[The Axioned Journey]
 Axioned was started in 2006 by Dev Jhala.
 Libby Swan joined in 2008.
 Today, Dev serves the role of the company's CFO and supports the strategic direction of the company.
 Today, Libby serves the role of the company's CEO with a focus on sales/marketing + strategic direction.